Govcraft/acton-reactive/acton-reactive/README.md

-Apologies for the confusion.
-Here is the updated README, incorporating the new `start-here` example and references to advanced examples like `broadcast` and `fruit_market`.

----

 # Acton Reactive Application Framework

 The Acton Reactive Application Framework provides an efficient way to build fast, reactive Rust applications.
 Designed around an agent-based model, it simplifies concurrency and allows developers to focus on writing scalable, maintainable code.
 Acton gets its name from the fact that it "acts on" messages you define.